 We might have scarring after the piercing, or it might cause the formation of a keloid which is a big scar.

-The procedure itself might cause bleeding, mainly in parts of our body which have many blood vessels like the tongue.
+The procedure itself might cause bleeding, mainly in parts of our body that have many blood vessels like the tongue.

 In case we feel unwell for a long time, we need to consult our doctor right away.
 Below we will see a couple of things to help us identify that we are not well: